xwmx/bibliography/README.md

 Bibliography
 ============

-A collection of things I've read over the past year and a half during my semi-sabbatical.
+A collection of books and papers I've read over the past year during my semi-sabbatical.

 The primary areas of focus are: